playfulprogramming/playfulprogramming/content/blog/minecraft-data-packs-introduction/index.md

 # What is a data pack?

 Minecraft's data pack system allows players to fundamentally modify existing behavior of the game by "replacing" or adding to its data files.
-Data packs typically use `.mcfunction` files to specify their functionality as a list of commands for the game to run.
-Some behavior can also be changed by adding `.json` files certain parts of the pack's folder structure.
+Data packs typically use `.mcfunction` files to specify their functionality as a list of commands for the game to run, and `.json` files for writing advancements or loot tables.

 One thing to note: While data packs are simple to use and enable a huge amount of functionality, they do have a couple drawbacks.
 One is that, while data packs allow most game features to be *changed*, they do not allow players to *add new features* into the game (although some can convincingly create that illusion with a few tricks).